uwearzt/embedded-rust/embedded-rust.md

 * A JTAG/SWD adapter.
 More expensive boards have it build in.
 I use a Segger j-link, other options are OpenOCD, BlackMagic, ST-Link.
 * A cable to connect (There are **standard** connectors, but always check).

+Many onboard ST-Link programmers can be reprogrammed to be JLinks.

+Most common architectures are supported, but not the cheap ESPs with WLAN connection.

 ---